mantidproject/mantid/docs/source/api/python/mantid/api/SpectrumInfo.rst

 	False

-**Example 3 - Calling the l1 Method on the SpectrumInfo Object:**
+**Example 3 - Calling Some Methods on the SpectrumInfo Object:**
+This example shows how to call a few different methods on the SpectrumInfo object.

 The ``l1()`` method does not take in any parameters and returns the distance from the source to the sample.
 The return value is a float.

+The ``sourcePosition()`` method does not take any parameters and returns the absolute source position.
+The return value is a ``V3D`` object which is a point in 3D space.

+The ``getAllSpectrumDefinitions()`` method does not take in any parameters and returns a list of ``SpectrumDefinition``s.
+The returned list can then be indexed into to obtain specific ``SpectrumDefinition`` objects.

-.. testcode:: CallL1Method
+.. testcode:: CallMethods

 	# Create a workspace to use
 	ws = CreateSampleWorkspace()